CarlosPeralta2049/CarlosPeralta2049.github.io/Project00b.md

 If employment is too high, we lower govt spending so TB↑.<br>
 If PE↑, we stimulate with lower X P; in the long run this TB↑.<br>
 Awareness of these tools increases our productivity globally.<br>
-The right policy at the right time increases liquidity safely.<br>
+The right policy at the right time increases liquidity safely.<br><br>

 #### GROWTH & INNOVATION
 **SOLOW-SWAN MODEL:**<br>